DanGyi23/CV/README.md

 - I ran the club at my university - loved teaching new people and sharing my passion.
 - Also enjoy a number of different sports, climbing, football, cycling, running, squash
 - Real advocate of fitness and health - whilst at Brainlabs I organized and ran a circuits session, a football match, and a climbing session once a week.
-- Thoroughly enjoy oil painting, gardening and reading
+- Thoroughly enjoy reading, keeping up with scientific/technological advances, and meeting interesting people